migreva/suspend.js/README.md

 Tutorial
 --------

-Prevent a function to be actived when keys keep getting pressed
+Prevent a function from being actived when keys keep getting pressed

 ```
 var search_wait = new Suspend();
 search_wait.callback(function() {
-  console.log("more than once every 200ms then I wouldn't have activated!");
+  console.log("If key was pressed more than once every 200ms then I wouldn't have activated!");
 });

 document